A topic from the subject of Analytical Chemistry in Chemistry.

 Step 3: Titration

-1. Pipette a known volume of the unknown solution (analyte) into a flask.
+1. Use a volumetric pipette to transfer a known volume of the unknown solution (analyte) into an Erlenmeyer flask.

-2. Add 2-3 drops of indicator to the solution.
+2. Add a few drops (2-3) of the appropriate indicator to the analyte solution in the flask.

-3. Slowly add the standard solution from the burette while swirling the flask.
+4. Slowly add the standard solution from the burette to the analyte solution while continuously swirling the flask to ensure thorough mixing.

 Step 4: Calculations

-1. Use the balanced chemical equation to determine the molar ratio between the titrant and analyte.
+1. Write a balanced chemical equation for the reaction between the titrant and the analyte.

-Cunknown (M) = (Cstandard x Vstandard) / Vunknown
+Cunknown (M) = (Cstandard x Vstandard x stoichiometric ratio) / Vunknown

-Cstandard = Concentration of the standard solution (M)
+Cstandard = Concentration of the standard solution (mol/L)

-Vstandard = Volume of standard solution used (mL)
+Vstandard = Volume of standard solution used (L)

 Significance: